telerik/blazor-docs/_contentTemplates/common/get-started.md

 #prerequisites-download
 >tip This step-by-step tutorial starts with the basics and is suitable for first-time Blazor or Telerik component users.
 If you are already familiar with the Telerik NuGet source, components, and Blazor in general, you may prefer the [Telerik UI for Blazor Typical Workflow]({%slug getting-started/what-you-need%}) article.
-The Workflow article provides more setup options and suggests possible enhancements.
+It provides more setup options and suggests possible enhancements.

 ## Prerequisites